Skip to Main Content

 Similar to a semi-truck loan, a business term loan pays a lump-sum amount and is repaid over a set time, such as two or five years.
 This loan charges a fixed or variable interest rate that gets calculated on the loan amount before each repayment.

 The main difference between a semi-truck loan and a term loan is that term loans can be used for a variety of purposes, while semi-truck loans have to be used to buy a semi truck.
-Semi-truck loans, also known as equipment loans, are nearly always secured by the semi truck as collateral.
-But term loans can be unsecured or secured.
+Semi-truck loans are also secured by the semi truck as collateral, but generally, term loans are secured or unsecured.

 An unsecured loan means you won’t have to use collateral to back the loan.
 It typically comes with higher interest rates and more strict eligibility requirements than a secured loan.